iOffice/angular-ts/README.md

 ## Component

 Angular 1.5 introduces `components`.
-These are were made to make migration to Angular 2 a bit easier.
-In order to migrate we can write components as follows:
+These were made to make migration to Angular 2 a bit easier.
+To migrate we can write components as follows:

 ```typescript
 import {